De novo gene birth: Human health

 In addition to their roles in cancer processes, de novo originated human genes have been implicated in the maintenance of pluripotency and in immune function.
 The preferential expression of de novo genes in the testes is also suggestive of a role in reproduction.
 Given that the function of many de novo human genes remains uncharacterized, it seems likely that an appreciation of their contribution to human health and development will continue to grow.

+Genome-scale studies of orphan and de novo genes in various lineages.

 Note: For purposes of this table, genes are defined as orphan genes (when species-specific) or TRGs (when limited to a closely related group of species) when the mechanism of origination has not been investigated, and as de novo genes when de novo origination has been inferred, irrespective of method of inference.
-The designation of de novo genes as “candidates” or “proto-genes” reflects the language used by the authors of the respective studies.
+The designation of de novo genes as "candidates" or "proto-genes" reflects the language used by the authors of the respective studies.